daffaadra/Portofolio/Skripsi/00_ReadMe_Skripsi.md

 ### Overview
 These two codes are part of my undergraduate thesis titled "Analysis of Spotify's Audio Features Trends using Time Series Decomposition and Vector Autoregressive (VAR) Model".
-- Thesis Objective: Analyze musical trends on the streaming platform since the beginning of 2017 until mid 2023 from the 200 most popular songs (based on streams) weekly.
+- **Thesis Objective**: Analyze musical trends on the streaming platform since the beginning of 2017 until mid 2023 from the 200 most popular songs (based on streams) weekly.
-- Data for this project are collected from Spotify's official chart website and the platform's Developer API.
+- **Data Collection**: Spotify's official chart website and the platform's Developer API.

 ### Steps
 - This project is divided into two parts: